Milt Schmidt: Retirement and death

-Schmidt was married to his wife Marie, together they had to children a son named Conrad and a daughter Nancy.
+Schmidt was married to his wife Marie.
+Together they had two children, a son named Conrad, and a daughter Nancy.
 After he retired from hockey management, Schmidt remained involved with the Bruins with the alumni team and the Boards and Blades Club at the Boston Garden.

 Schmidt was inducted into the Hockey Hall of Fame in 1961 and his #15 jersey was retired by the Bruins.
 After he retired from hockey management, Schmidt remained involved with the Bruins through their alumni team and as manager of the Boards and Blades Club at the Boston Garden.
 On October 6, 2010, the Bruins celebrated Schmidt's 75 years with the team during Milt Schmidt Night.
 On this night he received 2 commemorative Stanley Cup miniatures to represent the two cups he had brought to the club, plus he raised his number to the rafters inside TD Garden.
 He was the last surviving member of both the Bruins' 1939 and 1941 Stanley Cup teams.
 Schmidt was also the last living NHL player to play in the 1930s and the last to have played against the Montreal Maroons (a team that folded in 1938).
 He is viewed as a legendary figure in Boston and is the only person in franchise history to serve as player to have been a captain, coach, and general manager.
 Former Bruins President Harry Siden referred to him along with Johnny Buyck as the quintessential Boston Bruins.

 In 1975 he was inducted into the Canada Sports Hall of Fame.

-In 2002 Schmidt was one of the original honorees at the The Sports Museum annual tradition event, being given the hockey legacy award.
+In 2002 Schmidt was one of the original honorees at The Sports Museum annual tradition event, being given the hockey legacy award.
 He was later inducted into the Massachusetts hockey Hall of Fame in 2008.

 On October 20, 2016, Schmidt along with Bobby Orr dropped the ceremonial puck at the Boston Bruins' first home game of the season.

 Schmidt died after a stroke on January 4, 2017, in a retirement facility in Westwood, Massachusetts; at the age of 98; at the time of his death he was the oldest living former NHL player, and the last living player from the AHL's inaugural season.
 Following Schmidt's death, Chick Webster became the oldest living NHL player.
 Schmidt is buried alongside his wife at the Highland Cemetery in Dover, Massachusetts.